riddhiroy/FileStoreService/README.md

   - run `node server.js` to start the server.
 Alternatively you can use `nodemon server,js` so that you do not need to restart your server after changes.
   - The server is now running and listening on port 5000...
 - CLIENT SIDE SETUP:
-  - navigate to teh goClient/ directory
+  - navigate to the goClient/ directory
   - run `go mod tidy`
   - run `go get github.com/spf13/cobra`
   - running command `go run client.go <args>` should work.